Our quick guide will show you how.

 Once you have clipped your swing seat or swing accessory onto your swing beam or branch, you may need to adjust the height to suit the child using the swing.
 All the accessories we sell come with galvanised steel adjusters.
 These are usually in a figure-of-eight with or without what we call a 'gate'.

 An oval steel adjuster with a 'gate' (what we call 'an oval with a gate') is adjusted in very much the same way.
 The 'gate' (horizontal metal piece) that moves, creates the central part that the swing rope lopps around.
-You can see this in the pictures below.
 Unlike the standard figure of eight, the gate moves so you can easily un-clip the gate, adjust the rope then put the gate back in place once it is adjusted correctly.
 However, it is not entirely necessary to un-clip the gate as you can easily feed the rope through the loops with it in place.